Pennsylvania Powerball

 - WNEP Channel 16 at 11:00 p.m.

 In PA, Powerball tickets expire one year from the drawing date.
-After 180 days, however, lottery players must redeem tickets worth more than $100 at a lottery office and submit a claim form.
+After 180 days, however, players must redeem tickets worth more than $100 at an office and submit a claim form.

 Players, including those from out of state, also have the option of claiming their prize via mail.